-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite Lecture Tutorial Practical/ Practice of the course (if any) Course Title: SEPARATION METHODS-I 04 02 00 02 Class XII Pass Course Code: Analytical Chemistry-2 (DSC4:AC-2)
+Course title & Code Credits Credit Eligibility criteria Pre- requisite

+Lecture Tutorial Practical/ Practice of the course

+(if any)

+Course Title: 04 02 00 02 Class XII Pass

+SEPARATION

+METHODS-I

+Course Code:

+Analytical

+Chemistry-2

+(DSC4:AC-2)

 - To acquire basic knowledge of the analytical chemistry of important techniques that will provide the basis for their industrial production methods. - To provide an adequate mastery of analytical methods used for the determination of commercial/domestic raw materials and finished product quality.